Dark room being illuminated by light-filled garden, symbolizing hope in platinum-resistant ovarian cancer (PROC)

 Chemotherapy resistance occurs when your ovarian cancer progresses after any type of chemotherapy

 Over time, your treatment may not work as well as it did before, and your ovarian cancer may get worse (progress) or come back (recur).
-Chemotherapy resistance is the term used for this whether your chemotherapy treatment was platinum or non-platinum.
+When your chemotherapy agent doesn’t work as well as intended, this is called chemotherapy resistance.

 Platinum resistance is when your cancer doesn't respond well to or recurs after platinum-based chemotherapy